ExponentialML/ComfyUI_ELLA/README.md

 ## Custom Node

-To install, simply navigate to `custom_nodes` and `git clone https://github.com/ExponentialML/ComfyUI_ELLA.git`
+To install, simply navigate to `custom_nodes`, and inside that directory, do `git clone https://github.com/ExponentialML/ComfyUI_ELLA.git`

 ## Extra Notes